 A broken fibula compensation amount of $130,000 was awarded to a 50-year-old man for his lateral malleolus and tibial shaft fractures.
 He was a pedestrian who was struck by a careless and inebriated driver at an intersection.
 His injuries necessitated additional surgeries because they triggered osteoarthritis in his ankle joints.

 A 30-year-old man fell 15 feet from a ladder in a construction accident and suffered broken hips and multiple fractures in his left tibia and fibula.
 His fractured fibula treatment included ORIF surgery, and he needed crutches for over six months.
 His recovery from a broken fibula and other injuries forced him to miss more than six months of work.
 He was diagnosed with a permanent disability, which eliminated his chances of being promoted to a higher-paying position.
 The jury awarded him $1075,000 in damages as recompense for his losses.

-How much compensation for broken tibia and fibula?
-The average settlement for broken tibia and fibula depends on the complexity of the fibula and tibia fracture.
+How much compensation is for a broken tibia and fibula?
+The average settlement for a broken tibia and fibula depends on the complexity of the fibula and tibia fracture.

 A broken fibula injury is not something you can brush away as less serious.
 Getting appropriate treatment on time can save you from unnecessary infections and extend recovery time.
 Carelessness and delay in treatment aggravate your injury and create credibility issues regarding the seriousness of your broken fibula at the time of trial.

 The way the researchers understand is from every nuance of the ordinary.
-Being professionals on medlegal we need to comprehend it efficiently with simple language.
+Being professionals in medlegal we need to comprehend it efficiently with simple language.

-How to manage the broken fibula is tough to research however, medlegal will help you greatly.
+How to manage a broken fibula is tough to research however, medlegal will help you greatly.